 We are pleased to say that we received 14 submissions which included 4 from new speakers and 3 from early career professionals.
 There was a roughly even balance of male and female speakers, and 2 submissions from spekaers based at Russell Gorup universities and 4 from other universities.
 THere were also 3 submissions from higher educational agencies.

 We are now opening submissions to the wider sector, including those from the commercial sector.
 We will, of course, continue to welcome submissions from those working in the higher educations sector.

 We welcome submissions from anyone involved in any aspect of the web and digital professions, including (but not limited to!)
 HE web and digital teams, vendors, agencies and individuals working with HE teams.
 We also encourage those outside of the HE sector to share their experiences and learnings with us

-We especially encourage submissions from early career professionals and first-time speakers looking to make their conference debut.
+We cpntinue to welcome submissions from early career professionals and first-time speakers looking to make their conference debut.

 Read the recent blog post on “Speakers at IWMW events: looking at the past and preparing for the future” which details our speaker profile from the last few years and our latest goals to enhance the diversity of IWMW speakers.

 Note: the process and submission form below is for those currently working in the HE Sector.
 Those working in the commercial sector are asked to get in touch with the event organisers in the first instance to submit their ideas.

 There have traditionally been two main session types at IWMW: